RTFRekola/modelling-airbnbs-property-listing-dataset-/README.md

 ## File Structure

 You may choose to have a specific location and name for your project directory.
-We can assume the location is in the home of user called <b>thisuser</b> and the directory to be called <b>airbnb</b>.
-Therefore your file structure would look like the following:
+We can assume the location is in home dictionary and that the directory for the project exists in it and is called <b>airbnb</b>.
+Therefore your file structure, in your home folder, would look like the following:

 <<b><i>airbnb</i></b>><br />
 &nbsp;&nbsp;&nbsp; |_ nn_config.yaml<br />